-In a rapidly expanding coaching sector when you provide a similar service to your coaching colleagues, how do YOU stand out from the crowd?
+In a rapidly expanding coaching sector when you provide a similar service to your coaching colleagues, what is your unique selling point?
+How do YOU stand out from the crowd?
 The answer is – use the media!

 Follow these fives easy steps recommended by our PR expert Tracy Dickerson to get you started on your media journey.